Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/about-user-accounts.md

 * Account types
 * Ways to create accounts

-## Account types
+## User account types
-Hornbill accounts are categorized into two types, user and basic.
-User accounts are used for full access to Hornbill and the different available apps.
-These accounts require a subscription to login.
-Basic accounts are typically used for Employee Portal access and are subscription free.
+Hornbill users are categorized into two types, full and basic.

-### User accounts
+### Full User
 User accounts are for those that require access to one or more of the available Hornbill applications.
-The number of user accounts is governed by your paid for subscriptions.
+The number of user accounts is governed by your paid subscriptions.
 You will be allowed to create user accounts as long as you have enough subscriptions available.

-### Basic accounts
+### Basic User
 Basic accounts are for people that are internal to your organization who will consume the content and services that are delivered by the Hornbill applications.
-Basic accounts can be used within applications to associate with entities such as Service Manager requests, assets, sites, documents, and also provide login access to the Employee Portal.
+Basic accounts can be used within applications to associate with entities such as Service Manager requests, assets, sites, documents, and also provide log in access to the Employee Portal.

 :::tip
 Accounts can be either promoted or demoted between these two types of accounts after they have been created.
 This can be done by changing the user type when viewing the account record.
 :::

-## Ways to create accounts
+## Ways to create user accounts
 * **Manual creation**<br>Within Configuration, accounts can be manually created.
 Manual creation is typically used when there is a need for initial accounts during a new implementation.
 These might be used for testing or for special accounts that would not be included in an automated import and synchronization from an external source such as Microsoft Active Directory.
 * **CSV import**<br>From the list of accounts, a simple CSV import is provided.
 This is only for the creation of new accounts and does not provide updates to existing accounts.
 * **Auto-provisioning**<br>This feature takes advantage of single sign-on using an external identity provided (IDP), such as Microsoft Active Directory Federation Services.
 If a user is authenticated using an IDP and a Hornbill account does not exist, the account will be automatically created using a template and the user seamlessly gains access to Hornbill.